Moldavian campaign (1684–1691): Third phase

 In early 1685, Poland sent its plans to Rome, Vienna, Venice, and Paris for another campaign.
-The Poles suggested the Austrians dispatch a strong infantry to assist them in capturing Kamenets from the Ottomans or invade Translvania, while the Poles would invade Moldova and Wallachia together.
+The Poles suggested the Austrians dispatch a strong infantry to assist them in capturing Kamenets from the Ottomans or invade Transylvania, while the Poles would invade both Moldavia and Wallachia.
 The Austrian emperor, Leopold I, rejected the plan and argued for the Poles to besiege Kamenets alone.
 With this, Jan III decided to campaign alone.
 Another factor in launching another campaign was the inevitable signing of a bad peace deal with Russia.
 The unfortunate treaty's settlements needed to be delayed, or better yet, rejected completely, in order for the Polish monarch to obtain a military and political edge over Russia.
 The advantage would be assured if he subjugated Moldavia and Wallachia and installed Prince Jakub on the throne of one of the aforementioned nations.

 According to the military strategy for 1686, Moldavia and Wallachia would be taken over by crossing the Dniester and continuing the offensive towards the Danube.
 Then Sobieski thought of taking on and neutralizing the Crimean Tatars' military power.
 Due to this victory, the Ottomans would be forced to withdraw from Kameenets and Moldavia, and the crew of the fortress would be forced to surrender and give the fortress back to the Polish.

 The Polish assembled an army of 36,000 men and 88 cannons, supported by a small number of foreign officers, mainly French and German.
 Jan expected the Moldavians and Wallachians to side with him.
 On July 21, the Polish marched towards Moldavia, crossing the Bukowina forest without being attacked.
 On August 14, the Polish arrived at Cecora, where Jan's great-grandfather was killed at the site of the battle in 1620.
 Two days later, he captured Iași, where he was welcomed as a liberator of Christians.
 The Moldavian prince, Constantin Cantemir, and the majority of Moldavian Boyas refused to ally with Jan and left the town before their arrival.
 Jan then established a strong garrison, which would serve as their base.